matteolucchi/udacity-drl-p1-navigation/Report.md

 - exploration decay factor: 0.995

 #### Model Architecture

+1. The input to the neural network consists of a 37 x 1 vector including the agen velocities and the ray based perception in the agent's forward direction.

+2. The first hidden layer is fully-connected and consists of 64 rectifier units.

+3. The second hidden layer is fully-connected and consists of 64 rectifier units.

+4. The output layer is a fully-connected linear layer with a single output for each of the 4 valid actions.

 ## Performance of the trained agent
 The agent solved the environment, by obtaining an average score over 100 episodes higher than 13.0 , in a total of **433** episodes.